-The Department of Justice's Bureau of Justice Statistics has published three important studies on sexual recidivism.
-All of them use arrest as their primary measure of recidivism.
-In their oft-cited 2003 study, Langan et al. (2003) follow 9,691 individuals who had been incarcerated for a sexual offense and were released from prison in 1994 in 15 states across the country.
-They find that 5.3% were rearrested for a new sexual crime within three years.
-In their well-known report, Durose et al. (2016) study 20,422 individuals imprisoned for sexual offense convictions who were released across 30 states in 2005.
-They find that 5.6% were arrested for a new rape or sexual assault within five years.
-In May 2019-after the publication of Scurich and John's article-the DOJ released an additional report examining an estimated 20,195 individuals released from prison in 30 states in 2005 following a term of incarceration for one or more sexual offenses.
-The authors of the report find that 7.7% were rearrested for a new rape or sexual assault within nine years (Alper & Durose, 2019).
+were rearrested for a new sex crime within three years (Langan et al. 2003).
+In their well-known 2016 report, Durose et al. study 20,422 individuals imprisoned on sex offense convictions who were released across 30 states in 2005.
+They find that 5.6% were arrested for a new rape or sexual assault within five years (Durose et al. 2016).
+In May 2019-after the publication of Scurich and John's article-the DOJ released an additional report examining an estimated 20,195 individuals released from prison in 30 states in 2005 following a term of incarceration for one or more sex offenses.
+The authors find that 7.7% were rearrested for a new rape or sexual assault within nine years (Alper and Durose 2019).

-In 2016, the Probation and Pretrial Services Office of the Administrative Office of the U.S. Courts published a study on the recidivism of individuals convicted of sexual offenses under federal supervision (Cohen & Spidell, 2016).
-The data came from 94 federal judicial districts and involved the records of 7,416 males with sexual offense convictions who were released from federal prison and placed on supervision during fiscal years 2007 through 2013.
-The authors of the study define recidivism as arrest for a new crime.
-Cohen and Spidell take a subsample of those on active supervision and find that 2.8% were rearrested for a new sexual offense within three years.
+In 2016, the Probation and Pretrial Services Office of the Administrative Office of the U.S. Courts published a study on the recidivism of individuals convicted of sex offenses under federal supervision (Cohen and Spidell 2016).
+The data come from 94 federal judicial districts and involve the records of 7,416 male sex offenders released from federal prison and placed on supervision during fiscal years 2007 through 2013.
+The authors of the study define recidivism as occurring when an individual is arrested for a new crime.
+Cohen and Spidell take a subsample of those on active supervision, and they find that 2.8% are rearrested for a new sex offense within three years.

-There have also been recent large state-wide studies that use arrests to measure sexual offense recidivism.
-For instance, in 2007, the Minnesota Department of Corrections published research evaluating the recidivism patterns of 3,166 individuals released in Minnesota following conviction and punishment for a sexual offense.
-The follow-up periods the researchers use range from 3 to 16 years, with an average of 8.4 years.
-During that period, 12% of these releasees were rearrested for a new sexual offense; 10% were reconvicted, and 7% were reincarcerated.
-Most individuals who recidivate do so within the first five years (Minnesota Department of Corrections, 2007).
-Sample and Bray (2003) use arrest data on approximately 953,000 arrestees from 1990 to 1997 (collected by the Illinois State Police) and find that approximately 6.5% of those in the sample who were originally arrested for a sexual crime were rearrested for a new sexual crime within five years.
+There have also been recent large state-wide studies that use arrests to measure sex offense recidivism.
+For instance, in 2007, the Minnesota Department of Corrections published research evaluating the recidivism patterns of 3,166 individual released in Minnesota following conviction and punishment for a sex offense.
+The follow-up period the DOC researchers use ranges from three to 16 years, with an average of 8.4 years.
+During that period, 12 percent of the releasees are rearrested for a new sex offense; 10 percent are reconvicted, and seven percent are reincarcerated.
+Most individuals who recidivate do so within the first five years (Minnesota Dept. of Corrections 2007).
+Sample and Bray use arrest data on 953,000 arrestees from 1990-97 (collected by the Illinois State Police) and find that approximately 6.5% of those in the sample who were originally arrested for a sex crime were rearrested for a new sex crime within five years (Sample and Bray 2007).